Merovex/Merovex/business-thoughts/weekly-plan.md

 * General
    * Todo - containing all ‘must do’ (P0, P1) commitments that need to be prioritized.
-   * Today - Tasks I need to get done today
+   * Today - Tasks we need to get done today
    * Watch - containing everything that has a blocker stopping you from doing it right now, but that you need to keep tabs on.
    * Later - containing  everything that you might want to do ‘later’ but isn’t a priority (P2).